rockett366/Precision-Auto-Repair-and-Body/SETUP.md

 This project uses **Docker** and a **Makefile** to manage the development environment.

+## Prerequisite

+For the project to run properly, two `.env` files are required:

+1. **Backend**
+   Place a `.env` file inside the `backend/app/` directory.

+2. **Frontend**
+   Place a `.env` file inside the `precision-auto/` directory.

+Make sure both `.env` files contain the necessary environment variables for their respective services.
+You can find the .env credentials within discord directory.

 ## What Docker Does

 Docker is used to containerize the application and its dependencies so the project runs consistently across different environments.